Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Numerical results

 \subsection{Dynamical regime diagrams}

 We repeat the calculations of $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ over the range $\alpha\in[10^{-2},10^{2}]$.
-The corresponding results are shown in Figs.~\ref{fig:numerical_regime_diagram}(a), (b), and (c) for the HN chain with $g=1.25$, $g=2$, and $g=3.25$, respectively.
-For each fixed value of the asymmetric coupling, both $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ decrease with increasing nonlinearity, until they saturate at trivial values and then remain approximately constant.
-In addition, for fixed $\alpha$, both $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ decrease with increasing nonreciprocity, and do so at nearly the same rate.
-Interestingly, regardless of the strength of lattice nonreciprocity, the wave-packet dynamics always exhibits three regimes: the nonlinear-skin, wave-mixing, and self-trapping regimes.
-Crucially, as the nonreciprocity increases, the nonlinear-skin and wave-mixing regimes shrink, whereas the self-trapping regime expands.
-This behavior is consistent with the theory developed in Sec.~\ref{subsec:time_scales}.
-Indeed, increasing the nonreciprocity leads to faster exponential wave amplification, thereby enhancing nonlinear effects and driving the dynamics more rapidly toward their self-trapped asymptotic state; see Fig.~\ref{fig:numerical_regime_diagram}(c).

-In practical terms, if the nonlinear coefficient of the medium cannot be tuned, the time window over which nonlinear wave acceleration, or any other coherent nonlinear wave features, can be observed becomes increasingly narrow as the asymmetric coupling strength is increased.

-The parameter values corresponding to the representative cases shown in Figs.~\ref{fig:participation_ratio_nonrecip_weak_all}, \ref{fig:heatmaps_real_space_01a}, and \ref{fig:heatmaps_pbc_space_01a} are marked by white dots in Fig.~\ref{fig:numerical_regime_diagram}(a), ordered from left to right.
-They clearly illustrate the possible outcomes of nonlinear wave packets launched in the HN lattice.
-In particular, when the nonlinear coefficient is sufficiently small [the first two dots from the left in Fig.~\ref{fig:numerical_regime_diagram}(a)], the wave packet is launched in the nonlinear-skin regime, leaving a sufficiently large time window for coherent wave dynamics to be observed, as in Figs.~\ref{fig:heatmaps_real_space_01a} and \ref{fig:heatmaps_pbc_space_01a}.
-By contrast, for larger nonlinearities, the wave packet may be launched directly into the wave-mixing or self-trapping regime, where incoherent dynamics dominates; see Figs.~\ref{fig:heatmaps_pbc_space_01a}(c) and \ref{fig:heatmaps_pbc_space_01a}(d).
-It would be interesting to test these predictions experimentally.
+The results of these computations are presented in Figs.~\ref{fig:numerical_regime_diagram}(a)--(c) for the same HN chain considered above, with $g=1.25$, $g=2$, and $g=3.25$, respectively.
+For each fixed value of the asymmetric coupling, both $T_{\mathrm{mix}}$ and $T_{\mathrm{trap}}$ decrease with increasing nonlinearity, until they saturate at zero or near-zero values.
+Note that the parameter values corresponding to the representative cases shown in Figs.~\ref{fig:participation_ratio_nonrecip_weak_all}, \ref{fig:heatmaps_real_space_01a}, and \ref{fig:heatmaps_pbc_space_01a} are marked by white dots in Fig.~\ref{fig:numerical_regime_diagram}(a), ordered from left to right for $\alpha= 0.0125$, $\alpha= 0.1$, $\alpha=0.8$ and $\alpha=100$.
+These representative cases were chosen to clearly illustrate the possible outcomes of the wave-packet.
+In particular, when the nonlinear coefficient is sufficiently small like $\alpha=0.0125$ and $\alpha=0.1$ [the first two dots from the left in Fig.~\ref{fig:numerical_regime_diagram}(a)], the wave-packet is launched in the nonlinear-skin regime, leaving a sufficiently large time window for coherent wave dynamics to be observed, as in Figs.~\ref{fig:heatmaps_real_space_01a} and \ref{fig:heatmaps_pbc_space_01a}.
+By contrast, for larger nonlinearities, the wave-packet may be launched directly into the wave-mixing or self-trapping regime, where incoherent dynamics dominates; see Figs.~\ref{fig:heatmaps_pbc_space_01a}(c) and \ref{fig:heatmaps_pbc_space_01a}(d).